Recent Blog Articles

 The bottom line

 Studies of this sort are vitally important in trying to understand whether dietary changes can be helpful for arthritis.
-While this new study provides support for curcumin as a treatment for osteoarthritis of the knee, I’d like to see more and longer-term studies in osteoarthritis and other types of joint disease, as well as more extensive testing of its safety, before recommending it to my patients.
+While curcumin might be effective for osteoarthritis of the knee, I’d like to see more and longer-term studies in osteoarthritis and other types of joint disease, as well as more extensive testing of its safety, before recommending it.